Deposit Account Agreement and Disclosures

 2. Transaction Limits.

-For outgoing ACH transfers originated from Account, the following limits apply:
+For outgoing ACH transfers originated from Account or Sub-account, the following limits apply:

 |Transaction Type||Frequency and/or Dollar Limits|